-ACCOMMODATIONS AND AIRPARK CAMPING
+19 ACCOMMODATIONS AND AIRPARK CAMPING

 There are a number of hotels and motels in the Fairbanks area.
 Several of these provide airport shuttle service and others are a short cab ride away.
 Rental cars are available at the main terminal.
-A pilots' lounge is located under the control Tower on the East Ramp near transient parking.
-There is a payphone, public restroom, and shower located there.
-Convenient camping facilities with
+A pilots' lounge is located adjacent to the control tower on the East Ramp near transient parking and includes a public restroom, public Wi-Fi, and shower located there.